 Invoices are not necessary for all types of payment or business.
 You would not send an invoice if you’ve been paid in full before the start of the project—unless required from the client for their bookkeeping and financial records.

-You would not need an invoice in industries like food and hospitality, entertainment, retail, and e-commerce.
+You would not need an invoice in the food, hospitality, entertainment, retail, and e-commerce industries.
 If these require instant payment, they would most likely not issue invoices.

 Invoices are rarely used for one-time payments.